Location & Position

 Description

-• Paraumbilical veins: Small veins connecting portal system to systemic veins
+• Paraumbilical veins — connect portal to systemic system

 Clinical Importance